Martini-Force-Field-Initiative/MartiniGlass/README.md

 ```

 But if you have proteins with complex tertiary structure networks that you also want to see, you might need to give
 some extra options.
-More comprehensive documentation is available at the [wiki](https://github.com/Martini-Force-Field-Initiative/MartiniGlass/wiki).
-If you think something is broken
+More comprehensive documentation and tutorials are available on the
+[readthedocs](https://martiniglass.readthedocs.io/en/latest) site.
+If you think something is broken or have a
-or have a feature request, please open an [issue](https://github.com/Martini-Force-Field-Initiative/MartiniGlass/issues).
+feature request, please open an [issue](https://github.com/Martini-Force-Field-Initiative/MartiniGlass/issues).

 ## Gallery